On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Observations Data

-For photometric redshifts we primarily use the the photometric part of the PAUS \citep{2021MNRAS.501.6103A} catalogue and the $K_\mathrm{s}$ selected photometric catalogue from \citep{Muzzin_2013} which contains photometry from $0.15-24\mu$m.
+For photometric redshifts, we primarily use the photometric part of the PAUS \citep{2021MNRAS.501.6103A} catalogue and the $K_\mathrm{s}$ selected photometric catalogue from \citep{Muzzin_2013} which contains photometry from $0.15-24\mu$m.
 Then we add the Galaxy And Mass Assembly 10h region \citep[G10;][]{2015MNRAS.447.1014D}, which contains the best photometric redshifts from PRIMUS and \citet{2009ApJ...690.1236I}.
-We also use photometric redshifts from the following works : the near-infrared selected photometric catalogue created using imaging from various telescopes covering more than 30 photometric bands \citep[COSMOS2015;][]{2016ApJS..224...24L}; the CANDELS-COSMOS survey \citep{2017ApJS..228....7N}, which is conducted with 42 photometric bands ranging from 0.3 to 8 $\mu$m; a volume limited and mass complete sample of COSMOS2015 \citep{2017ApJ...837...16D} and the updated edition of the Chandra COSMOS-Legacy (C-COSMOS) Survey \citet{2016ApJ...817...34M}.
-In addition to above mentioned catalogues, we utilise data from the SDSS-III DR12 \citep{2015ApJS..219...12A} to obtain the photometric redshifts for our UVW1 sources.
+We also use photometric redshifts from the following works : the near-infrared selected photometric catalogue created using imaging from various telescopes covering more than 30 photometric bands \citep[hereafter COSMOS2015;][]{2016ApJS..224...24L}; the CANDELS-COSMOS survey \citep{2017ApJS..228....7N}, which is conducted with 42 photometric bands ranging from 0.3 to 8 $\mu$m; a volume-limited and mass complete sample of COSMOS2015 \citep{2017ApJ...837...16D} and the updated edition of the Chandra COSMOS-Legacy (C-COSMOS) Survey \citet{2016ApJ...817...34M}.
+In addition to the catalogues mentioned above, we used data from SDSS-III DR12 \citep{2015ApJS..219...12A} to obtain the photometric redshifts for our UVW1 sources.

 We tabulate all these catalogues in Table \ref{tab:redshift} with the number of redshifts taken from each catalogue and the quality flags used to constrain each catalogue to the best possible (most secure) redshifts.
-In total we get 4578 redshifts out of which 3658 ($\sim$ 80 per cent) are spectroscopic.
-The distribution of the UVW1 magnitudes of the sources and their distances from counter-parts in COSMOS2015 catalogue are plotted in Fig. \ref{fig:mag_offset_dis}.
+In total, we get 4578 redshifts, of which 3658 ($\sim$ 80 percent) are spectroscopic.